From our “Ask a Question” Mailbag: New Jersey LGBT Power of Attorney Issues

 Sometimes spouses do use this power improperly.
-How to protect yourself from an agent gone bad?
 First, you can always name more than one person to act as agent.
 Co-agents can be obligated to work together, so you now have a team and they can keep an eye on one another.
 Second, most of my clients leave their power of attorney in my fireproof Will safes.
 If the client prepares written instructions for me, I can only release the power of attorney to the client or to the agent; but only to the agent if the client has become incapacitated.

 This way if the agent calls my office, it is my obligation to investigate your status.
 If I confirm that you are in the hospital, incapacitated, I then release the document and your agent can act.
 If I find you at home comfortably watching television, then you are informed that your agent has been asking for your document but they have not been able to cause any harm.

 A Power of Attorney is only a piece of the Estate Planning process.
 By all means, if you want to learn more, please read my more detailed article, Estate Planning Everything You Need to Know.

 In Conclusion: New Jersey LGBT Power of Attorney Issues